SanojRellen/Ablage/README.md

     xmlDocTemplate.Save "C:\path\to\your\filled_template.xml" ' Update with your output file path

     MsgBox "Template has been adjusted and filled successfully!", vbInformation End Sub

-Sub CombineMonthAndYear()
-    Dim monthName As String
-    Dim yearPart As String

-    ' Get the month name from E14
-    monthName = Range("E14").Value

-    ' Extract the last four characters (the year) from D14 yearPart = Right(Range("D14").Value, 4)

-    ' Combine the month name and year with a space in between Range("E14").Value = monthName & " " & yearPart
-End Sub